ShaunHennedige/WORKOVER/README.md

 4. **Flutter Setup**:
    - Download Flutter SDK from the [Flutter website](https://flutter.dev/docs/get-started/install).
-   - Extract the downloaded workover.zip file to a location on your computer.
+   - Extract the downloaded workover folder to a location on your computer.
    - In Visual Studio Code, open the project folder where you extracted Flutter SDK.
    - Open a terminal in Visual Studio Code (Terminal > New Terminal).
    - Navigate to your project directory by running: